 - Rinse the hair thoroughly.

 - If the greasy residue remains, it will require a stronger cleaning product that can cut through the grease.
 Dawn dish detergent can handle the toughest grease jobs.
+Other dish liquids can work as well, but it’s best to use one specifically formulated for fighting grease.

 - Wet the hair.